Choosing your Hardware#

 Re-Running our “Base Case” on a better VM#

-We’ll run our “base case” with a particle radius of 0.008 again, but now we’ll boost our computing power by scaling up the number of vCPUs in the c2 family available in the default queue.
+We’ll run our “base case” with a particle radius of 0.008 again, but now we’ll boost our computing power by scaling up the number of vCPUs in the c2 family.
 We’re moving from the 4 vCPUs of the c2-standard-4 to a much heftier c2-standard-60 setup, which hopefully will allow us to significantly decrease the simulation time.
 This can easily be achieved with just a few extra lines of code:

 import inductiva